ufosc/OSC-Proximity-Chat-App/README.md

 ### Server
 While working, run `npx tsc` to compile the typescript code into the `build` directory as Javascript.
+Or run `npx tsc -w` in a seperate terminal to recompile on file changes.

 Start the server: `npm start`